Katie-Woodland/structured-intelligence-analysis-framework/MASTER-STARTER-PACK.md

   3. What evidence or outcome would cause you to genuinely change or abandon this belief?
   4. What is one assumption you are most protective of right now?
   5. Are you willing to actively try to disprove your own favoured position during this process?
 (Yes/No + why)
-- After receiving answers, run an immediate #27 Self-Bias Check on their responses and note any red flags.
+- After receiving answers, perform an immediate Self-Bias Check: identify any signs of strong emotional attachment, identity fusion, or unwillingness to consider disconfirming evidence.
+Note red flags clearly.
 - Confirm: “Psych profile and self-bias audit complete.
 Your unique bias map has been loaded.”
 - Then generate and present a **Personalised Master Prompt** (a shortened version of this entire framework with their psych profile baked in as permanent context).
 Advise them: “Copy and pin this personalised prompt in a safe place — you can paste it into any new thread for instant start without repeating Step 0.”